Reading Time: 7 minutes

-The Sjekloća Winery is the first registered private winery in Macedonia and produces only a few thousand bottles every year.
+The Sjekloća Winery is the first registered private winery in Montenegro and produces only a few thousand bottles every year.
 Some of their vines are over 100 years old.
 The Sjekloća Crmnički Vranac is a blend of Vranac and a small amount of Kratošija (Zinfandel).
 A rich and full-bodied wine with a balanced interplay between the fruity and savory characteristics.
 The oak impact is coming together well at this age, and the wine is tasting surprisingly fresh for its age.
 This wine is absolutely worth seeking out.

 - Jović Vranac 2011

 Jović is the name to know if you’re looking for Vranac wine in Serbia.
 A red fruit-driven wine with a good mid-palate attack.
 The acidity is integrated and controlled.
 Quite different in style from other Vranac wines, this plush and fruit-forward wine shows high drinkability.

 - Aleksić Armanet 2011

 Made by a winery in southern Serbia with grapes from Macedonia, the Aleksić Armanet offers flavors of chocolate, cherry, plum, and raisin on a full body powered by 15% alcohol and biting tannins.
 Everything seems to come in jumbo size here, but nothing seems gratuitous.This would appeal to lovers of fruit bombs.